GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 <figure>
   {% Video src="video/AeNB0cHNDkYPUYzDuv8gInYA9rY2/HiTavHlNjHFrA3NLLDZq.mp4", width="800", height="800", controls="true", playsinline="true" %}
-  <figcaption>A reading indicator atop a document, linked to scroll.</figcaption>
+  <figcaption>A reading indicator atop a document, driven by scroll.</figcaption>
 </figure>

 A similar type of scroll-driven animation is an animation that is linked to an element's position within its scroll container.
 With it, for example, elements can fade-in as they come into view.